algorithmiaio/dev-center/README.md

 If updates are made to the [api-docs](https://github.com/algorithmiaio/api-docs), **you will need to run `npm run apidocs:build` in order to see the changes**.

-## Running End to End Tests

-There are three different options you can use for running end to end tests: local, tunnel, and cloud:

-    • Local: WebDriver runs tests using locally installed browsers against a local Node server.
-    • Tunnel: WebDriver uses a BrowserStack integration to run the tests inside browsers within virtual machines.
-The requests are proxied to a local Node server.
-    • Cloud: Same as tunnel, except the tests are run against our test environment instead of a local server.

-To run end to end tests:

-1. Reach out to the UX team to get BrowserStack credentials.
-2. Ensure the following environment variables are set when calling the below scripts:
-   - `BROWSERSTACK_USERNAME`, `BROWSERSTACK_ACCESS_KEY`
-3. Run one of the following:
-   - `npm run e2e:local`
-   - `npm run e2e:tunnel`
-   - `npm run e2e:cloud`

 ## Making changes

 ### Project Organization